urbanvikingr/content/content/reference/api/simple-api/subscriptions/generated-subscriptions.md

 # Subscriptions

 *GraphQL subscriptions* allow you to be notified in realtime of changes to your data.
-All available subscriptions are automatically generated.
-To explore them, use the [playground](!alias-oe1ier4iej) inside your project.

-You subscribe to a subscription using your [endpoint](!alias-yahph3foch#project-endpoints) using websockets.

 This is an example subscription that notifies you whenever a new post is created:

 ```graphql
 ---